-The Teach for Nepal Fellowship contract is for two years of full-time work.
-The vast majority of Fellows will be living in the community where they teach.
-After the fellowship is over, we hope you will remain engaged as a part of the Teach for Nepal Alumni movement.
+Teach For Nepal Fellowship contract is for two years of full-time work.
+After the Fellowship is over, we hope you will remain engaged as a part of the Teach For Nepal Alumni movement.

-Teach for Nepal believes that two years in necessary for Fellows to have meaningful impact in the lives of children in high need schools.
-Our belief is based on the experience of other programs in the Teach for All network, which has demonstrated that two years is minimum the amount of time you need to both learn and grow as a teacher and a member of the community you’ve joined — and then have a significant impact on your students.
+Teach For Nepal believes that two years is necessary for Fellows to have a meaningful impact on the lives of children in high need schools.
+Our belief is based on the experience of other programs in the Teach For All network, which has demonstrated that two years is minimum amount of time you need to both learn and grow as a teacher and a member of the community you’ve joined — and then have a significant impact on your students.
 The first year in any job is largely spent adjusting and learning the demands of your new position, and building relationships with other teachers and community members.
 The second year is when you get to build on and put into practice the wealth of learning you will have acquired in the first year.
-The fellowship is the first step in a long term process of change — the two years, then, are just the beginning.
+The Fellowship is the first step in a long term process of change — the two years, then, are just the beginning.

-Teach for Nepal Fellows will be teaching students in community schools in grades 6 and above.
+You will be teaching students in community schools starting with grade 5 and above.

-We’re looking for people who may never before have considered teaching as part of their career path.
-To ensure success in the classroom, Teach for Nepal is developing an intensive six-week residential training that will cover lesson planning, classroom management, community relations, and much more.
-In addition to six weeks of pre-service training, our Fellows will receive ongoing support and regular training during the two years of Fellowship.
+We are looking for people who may never before have considered teaching as part of their career path.
+To ensure success in the classroom, Teach For Nepal is developing an intensive six-week residential training that will cover lesson planning, classroom management, community relations, and much more.
+In addition to six weeks of preservice training, our Fellows will receive ongoing support and regular training during the two years of Fellowship.

-We will be placing our fifth cohort of Teach for Nepal Fellows in the classroom in Baisakh 2074 BS — the beginning of the next school year.
+We will be placing our tenth cohort of Teach For Nepal Fellows in the classroom in Baisakh 2081 BS — the beginning of the next school year.